 Across biomedical science and technology, innovation is accelerating — but so are questions about how to ensure that progress aligns with societal values, ethical norms, and equitable outcomes.
-This webinar introduces the National Academy of Medicine’s Action Collaborative on Emerging Science, Technology, and Innovation (ACT-ESTI) and its vision for a culture of responsible innovation in health and medicine.
+This webinar introduced the National Academy of Medicine’s Action Collaborative on Translating Emerging Science, Technology, and Innovation (ACT-ESTI) and its vision for a culture of responsible innovation in health and medicine.

 Agenda Highlights